iriusrisk/onprem-templates/README.md

 # IriusRisk On-Prem Templates Repository

-This repository contains official Docker, Podman, and Kubernetes configuration templates for deploying IriusRisk on-premise, including optional SAML integration.
+This repository contains official Docker and Podman configuration templates for deploying IriusRisk on-premise, including optional SAML integration.
 It is designed for clarity, maintainability, and reuse by structuring configs by deployment method and identity provider.

 Get the latest base templates directly from GitHub, inject only your local secrets, and deploy in one command.